 Cons: Pricier than an axle-back exhaust

 Since they replace more of the factory exhaust system, cat-back exhausts cost a bit more in comparison to simpler axle-back exhaust systems.
-However, you will be getting what you pay for when it comes to cat-back exhausts.
-If you really want to give your JK Wrangler a better sound, look, and increase the performance all at the same time, then the price is definitely worth it.
-The advantages that a cat-back exhaust offer far outweigh the higher price point.
+But if you really want to give your JK Wrangler a better sound, look, and increase the performance all at the same time, then the price is definitely worth it.

 "Significant Performance Gains"

-Pros: Offers most performance benefits, killer sound note, greatly improves exhaust flow
+Pros: Offers the most performance benefits and greatly improves exhaust flow

 While headers are usually paired with a cat-back exhaust system, they can provide plenty of benefits on their own.
-Exhaust headers have individual primaries for each cylinder of the engine, which all travel into one collector pipe.
-Headers help eliminate backpressure by separating the exhaust gases into separate, individual tubes.
+Headers separate exhaust from each cylinder, improving flow.
 Increasing the exhaust flow rate leads to more power, which is the goal of every automotive enthusiast.
-Shorty headers and long tube headers are the two main types of exhaust headers.
+Shorty headers and long tube headers both offer significant gains.

 Cons: Most expensive option, some are for off-road use only, complex install

-When deciding which is the best JK exhaust system for you, one thing to keep in mind is that certain headers that eliminate the catalytic converts are recommended for off-road use only.
+Some headers, usually those that eliminate the catalytic converters, are recommended for off-road use only.
 Headers do increase engine bay temperatures and can melt certain components, so it’s a good idea to invest in a header wrap and spark plug boot kit to keep everything nice and protected.
 While Wrangler headers might be more expensive than other exhaust options, they can greatly improve power and efficiency.
 Even though headers are also more difficult to install than an axle-back or cat-back exhaust system, the performance gains and exhaust note are unrivaled.

-All three types of JK exhaust systems — axle-back, cat-back, and headers — are great options when looking to replace your factory exhaust system.
+When looking to replace your factory exhaust system, there are a lot of great options.
 It really comes down to your price point, performance goals, and personal tastes.